YnotY2/hyper_terminals_on_startup/README.md

 # hyper_terminals_on_startup
 Open specified amount of custom hyper terminals automatically, run custom unique cli cmd within each induvidual window and move them to specified pixels on computer start-up.

-# Setup Guide for Startup Terminals

-This guide will help you set up a `startup_terminals.sh` script to open and configure Hyper terminals automatically when your computer starts.
+Following this guide you will be able to set-up a personal terminal environment to arrive to when starting you're computer.

 ## Features:

+-   Create a Cron Job for Automatic Startup terminals on boot ✅
+-   Custom amount of terminals opened ✅
+-   Custom commands exuted within termianls ✅
+-   custom placement terminals on screen ✅
+-   Update Hyper Configuration ✅
 -   Create Required Directories ✅
--   Update Hyper Configuration ✅
--   Create a Cron Job for Automatic Startup terminals on boot ✅
--   Admin manegement dashboard for all available booking ✅

 ![Example terminal layout](./git_hub_images/example_layout_3.png)
 ![Example terminal layout](./git_hub_images/example_layout_1.png)